1ndrra/Dashboard-backend/README.md

 The backend manages bad inputs, and error conditions gracefully, with the help of rate limiting server manages to fend off attacks on expensive operations.
 It also acts as a defensive shield, ensuring that one "noisy neighbor" (a user making thousands of requests) doesn't crash the server for everyone else.
+Structured the project for maintainability and ease of understanding, using routers and controllers

 a test environment for apis:
 https://www.postman.com/aviation-pilot-59172093/workspace/dashboard-backend/collection/38385318-2b1a5346-dbb3-4f61-95db-60eeea01c1f6?action=share&creator=38385318